 The problems with FuelRods are two-fold.
-First, the $30 price (some point out the ‘hack’ of buying them off-site to save $5) is very high for a battery pack of this capacity and quality.
+First, the $30 price is very high for a battery pack of this capacity and quality.
 Second, there’s inevitably going to be a $3 fee for recharging if you buy FuelRods going forward.
 Finally, the aforementioned capacity is poor by modern battery pack standards.
 (Although this has improved in the last couple of years, it’s still nowhere what you’d get from something from Amazon for $30.
 Nor is the charging as fast.)

 Let’s talk a bit more about FuelRod’s capacity relative to its competitors.
 Unlike virtually every other battery pack on the market, FuelRod does not indicate its charge capacity.
 (Which alone should set off red flags.)
 Scant information is available, but it looks like it can charge an iPhone about halfway, which would put its capacity at under 3,000 mAh.

 We have recommended alternatives on our packing list that offer larger capacity, lower cost, and faster charging than FuelRod.
 Some of these chargers will not only get you through an entire day in the parks–they’ll charge your entire family’s devices for the day.